mverleg/django_tex_response/README.rst

 1. renders the .tex file using Django, as if it were a normal template
 2. writes the result to a temporary directory
 3. symlinks or copies all the static files to the directory (for images) if ``do_link_imgs`` is true (default)
-4. uses Popen to run your tex installation (default 'lualatex') to compile it
+4. uses Popen to run your tex installation (default 'luatex') to compile it
 5. turns the output pdf into a response
 6. deletes temporary files